Building Credibility and Authenticity: Why to start a Business Blog

 Check out https://www.lifeofanarchitect.com/ for inspiration on how an architect consistently – and for almost 10 years now – writes articles related to his job and life as an architect.

-Yes, your competitors might read it yes, but so what?
+Yes, your competitors might read it, but so what?
 Your competitors have other challenges and struggles than checking out your content and copying your tips and tricks into their processes.
-Think about that: would you (have time to) do that?
+Think about it: would you (have time to) do that?

 More importantly, potential customers will read and share your content and trust you and buy from you.